 graphcdn.yml, which let you scope (hence the name) cached query results to specific headers and/or cookies.

 PUBLIC scope it uses by default.
 This scope returns the same cached results for all users.

 graphcdn.yml based on the header and/or cookie your users use to authenticate:

 scopes:AUTHORIZATION_HEADER: 'header:Authorization'SESSION_COOKIE: 'cookie:session'

 Recommended: Unless you're certain you want to cache them separately, combine all your authentication methods into a single scope with a pipe (

 |, which means "or") to avoid having to create excessive rules:

-To set the scope a certain query result should be cached by, create a cache rule for the types you want to cache separately per-user (see Cache rules for more information):
+To set the scope a certain query result should be cached by, create a cache rule for the types you want to cache separately per-user (see "How to configure the cache" for more information):

 rules:- description: 'Cache any user-specific data per-user'scope: AUTHENTICATEDtypes:User: true